peetw/foundation_postgres/sql_tuning.md

 # Restructuring SQL statements

+Rewriting inefficient SQL is often easier than repairing it.

-* Avoid implicit type conversions.
+* Avoid implicit type conversions
-* Avoid expressions as the optimizer may ignore indexes on such columns.
+* Avoid expressions as the optimizer may ignore indexes on such columns
-* Use equijoins wherever possible to improve SQL efficiency.
+* Use equijoins wherever possible to improve SQL efficiency
-* Try changing the access path and join order with hints.
+* Try changing the access path and join order with hints (hash, merge, etc.)
-* Avoid full table scans if using an index is more efficient.
+* Avoid full table scans if using an index is more efficient
 * Try disabling sequential scans with ``SET enable_seqscan TO off;``
-* Join order can have a significant effect on performance.
+* Join order can have a significant effect on performance
-* Use views/materialized views for complex queries.
+* Use views/materialized views for complex queries

 # Indexes